This is how many coronavirus cases there were in Crawley in the last 24 hours

-The number of coronavirus cases in Crawley increased by 86 in the last 24 hours, official figures show.
+The number of coronavirus cases in Crawley increased by 107 in the last 24 hours, official figures show – and two more deaths were recorded.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in Crawley.
+There were also two more coronavirus deaths recorded in the latest 24-hour period in Crawley.

-The dashboard shows 212 people had died in the area by November 10 (Wednesday) – which was unchanged from Tuesday.
+The dashboard shows 214 people had died in the area by November 11 (Thursday) – up from 212 on Wednesday.

-It means there has been one death in the past week, which is the same as the previous week.
+It means there have been two deaths in the past week, which is an increase on one the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.